Ateez: 2024: Towards the Light: Will to Power world tour, Coachella, Golden Hour: Part. 1 and 2, Mawazine and Japanese releases

 Ateez started the year by opening their world tour Towards the Light: Will to Power in Seoul, South Korea.
 The sold-out concerts were held on January 27 and 28 at the Jamsil Indoor Stadium.
 The tour continued as they performed at the Saitama Super Arena in Saitama, Japan on February 3 and 4 which were sold-out on both days.

 On February 6, Ateez were named as Record Store Day's first K-Pop Artist of the Year.
 On February 28, Ateez released their third Japanese single "Not Okay".
 It debuted No. 2 on the Oricon Singles Daily Chart, No. 1 on Recochoku Daily Album Chart, No. 2 on the Billboard Japan Top Singles Sales Chart and No. 4 on Billboard Japan Hot 100 Chart.

 On March 5, it was announced that Yeosang would be stepping down as co-host for SBS MTV's The Show after three years.
 On March 11, Hongjoong was featured in Chung Ha's single "Eenie Meenie".
 On March 28, it was reported that Ateez will be a part of the first K-pop exhibition hosted by the Grammy Museum from April 10 to June 10.
 On March 31, Ateez performed at KCON Hong Kong 2024.

 On April 12 and 19, Ateez became the first K-pop boy group to grace the stage at Coachella, one of the biggest music festivals in the world.
 On April 20, Ateez were invited to throw the first pitch for the LA Dodgers in a MLB game against the Mets.
 On April 26 and 28, Ateez performed at Cartier 'Crystallization of Time' exhibition and 'High Jewelry Gala Dinner' in Seoul.

-On May 25, Yunho threw the first pitch for the Kia Tigers in a match against the Doosan Bears in Gwangju.
-On the same day, Wooyoung threw the first pitch for the Lotte Giants against the Samsung Lions in Busan.
 On May 26, Ateez performed at the Yonsei University 'AKARAKA' Festival.
 On May 29, they performed at the Sungkyunkwan University Festival.
 On May 31, Ateez released their tenth EP Golden Hour: Part.1 along with the lead single "Work" and its music video.
 The EP debuted No.2 on the Billboard 200, No.1 on the Billboard Top Albums Sales Chart, No.4 on the UK Official Albums Chart, No.1 on the UK Official Physical Albums Chart and No.1 on the Billboard Japan Top Albums Sales Chart.
 The group also became the first South Korean musical act to score three new top 10 titles on the UK Official Albums Charts ranking in the span of a year.
 They sold over 1.5 million copies in the first week, making it their fourth million seller album.